survivejs/webpack-book/manuscript/advanced_techniques/linting.md

 ## Webpack and JSHint

 Interestingly, no JSLint loader seems to exist for Webpack yet.
 Fortunately, there's one for JSHint.
 You could set it up on a legacy project easily.
-Install [jshint-loader](https://www.npmjs.com/package/jshint-loader) to your project first:
+To get started, install [jshint-loader](https://www.npmjs.com/package/jshint-loader) to your project first:

 ```bash
 npm i jshint jshint-loader --save-dev